dkranch/www/lifelist.md

 subtitle: The things to do before you die
 ---

 A life list is an interesting thing.
 I've known about bucket lists, even before [the movie](https://www.imdb.com/title/tt0825232/), and I've thought about them, but I got inspired by Ted Leonsis.
+I've also enjoyed watching my friend, Brent Ozar, and his [epic life quest](https://ozar.me/quest/)

 In case you just want the lists: